enriquepablo/terms/README.rst

     a noun is a word.
     thing is a noun.
     a thing is a word.
-    exists is a verb.
+    exist is a verb.
-    a exists is a word.
+    a exist is a word.
     number is a word.
     a number is a word.